WWE News: ‘WrestleMania 36’ To Be A Two-Night Event, Rob Gronkowski To Host

 Longtime fans will remember back in 1986 that WrestleMania 2 actually took place in three different venues.
 Matches were held at the Nassau Coliseum in Uniondale, New York, the Rosemont Horizon in Rosemont, Illinois, and the Los Angeles Memorial Sports Arena in Los Angeles, California.

-That was the first and only time WWE has held a WrestleMania in multiple locations.
-It is the only WrestleMania that also took place on a Saturday and not the traditional Sunday.
+It is the only WrestleMania that also took place on a Saturday and not the traditional Sunday, but again, that is going to change.
 This year’s event will now be the second to ever have in-ring action happen on a Saturday.

 Fans will be able to catch all of WrestleMania 36 in early April as the WWE Network will stream it on both evenings.
 Considering the unique nature of having the pay-per-view happen with no fans, splitting it up into two evenings is a good way for WWE to keep fans from getting antsy.